jmoussa/scraper/README.md

 # Web Scraper

 I'm building some kind of webscraper with python and scapy.
 Will hopefully be the start of a nice data pipeline.

-Until then, this readme remains barren.
+## Yelp Scraper

+Scrapes reviews from restaurants in the area.
+Will modify later on to accept location as input.
+Maybe create a restaurant picker application.

 ## Running the scraper